lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image:: preferencesvolume.png

 The :guilabel:`Advanced` tab shows integration with other programs and advanced settings.
 To change your default terminal emulator from PCManFM-Qt preferences drop down change the :guilabel:`Terminal emulator` drop down menu.
 To change what PCManFM-Qt uses to change users to open things as root type that in the :guilabel:`Switch user command` field.
 To change your Archiver integration change the :guilabel:`Archiver integration` drop down.
+To keep a list of seradch histoy change :guilabel:`Maximum Serach history` field to a the postive number of history items you want to keep.
+To clear your search history left click the :guilabel:`Clear search history` button.

 .. image:: pcmanfm-advanced-pref.png